 As someone who was pretty much always influenced by the punk-alternative scene from my teenage years till date, choosing to wear something edgy be it in colour or mostly black I always looked to the West (American/Brit/French) or Japanese culture for style inspiration.
-Lets not beat around the bush, they had the best street style.
-As I grew older however, I realised that my conviction in “style makes a man”, is what got me obsessed with fashion and I knew street style is what makes me game and to be honest its super woke.
+Let’s not beat around the bush, they had the best street style.
+As I grew older, however, I realised that my conviction in “style makes a man”, is what got me obsessed with fashion and I knew street style is what makes my game and to be honest its super woke.

-I can’t stress this point enough but fashion is something that I live for and breathe for.
-Street style as I said before has been a huge influence in how I choose to dress myself and it continues to do so.
-I love flipping through pages of magazines, or blogs on the internet or heck, even Instagram for that matter to get style inspiration.
+I can’t stress this point enough but street style as I said before has been a huge influence on how I choose to dress and it continues to do so.
+I love flipping through pages of magazines, or blogs on the internet or heck, even Instagram for style inspiration.
 I love to see how people choose to express themselves via what they are wearing.
-Some people have stories, like they’re protesting for a cause or someone is deeply influenced by an artist or someone chooses to wear what they want simply because they don’t give two fucks about what other people think about them.
-Personally I prefer the last one, but I also choose to be chic, at the same time maintaining the causes of I believe in.
+Some people have stories like they’re protesting for a cause or someone is deeply influenced by an artist or someone chooses to wear what they want simply because they don’t give two fucks about what other people think about them.
+Personally, I prefer the last one, but I also choose to be chic, at the same time maintaining beliefs.

 The question now is: Why I’m currently in love with Korean Street Wear?

 Well first obviously, Korean fashion has taken the global fashion scene by a storm.
 Characterised by high-impact logos with a hint of irony, Seoul streetwear is gaining a lot of attention across the world.
 It certainly did mine, well mostly because I live by the rules of sarcastically fabulous rebellion and this scene is absolutely fantastic.